 You should know that this service is used to speed up file access.
 However, if you are not using an SSD on your PC, then it’s not necessary to keep it installed.

 IAStorDataSvc High CPU Usage

 You will have to choose between one of these options.
 The first thing we would suggest you is to download the latest driver from Intel Download Centre and install it on the PC.
 In case this doesn’t work, you may want to remove the driver completely, and let Windows update find the right driver for you after a PC restart.
-Many a time drivers aren’t compatible with the latest Windows upgrade, and it results in this kinds of issue.
+Many times drivers aren’t compatible with the latest Windows upgrade, and it results in this kind of issue.